DavAug/chi/docs/source/getting_started/mechanistic_model.rst

     with :meth:`chi.PKPDModel.outputs`.
 The outputs of the model can be changed using :meth:`chi.PKPDModel.set_outputs`

-SBML in chi has many more functionalities than those outlined in this tutorial, including the definition of units for parameters and variables, the definition of compartments, and the definition of reaction equations.
-While being clear about units is of utmost importance across all applications of treatment response modelling, the ability to define compartments and rate equations in order to incrementally implement a model in modular blocks is particularly useful when implementing large mechanistic models, such as PBPK models and QSP models.
+SBML in Chi has many more functionalities than those outlined in this tutorial, including the definition of units for parameters and variables, the definition of compartments, and the definition of reaction equations.
+While being clear about units is of utmost importance across all applications of treatment response modelling, the ability to define compartments and rate equations is particularly useful when implementing large mechanistic models, such as PBPK models and QSP models, because it allows you to incrementally implement a model in modular blocks, focussing on one reaction at a time.

 We
 will not go into further detail about these elements of SBML in this tutorial.